 With a two-year history of operating costs, this Strategic Plan includes assumptions about future operating costs that are, for the first time, based on actual data.
 SMART's annual budget process involves multiple public meetings with the end result being a publicly available budget showing costs by category and department.
-This Strategic Plan generally utilizes the expenditures budgeted in Fiscal Year 2019-20 and escalates those costs for the ensuing 30 years.
+This Strategic Plan generally utilizes the expenditures budgeted in Fiscal Year 2019-20 and escalates those costs 3% annually (with the exception of debt service) for the ensuing 30 years.